 - Risk Management – Describe resources available to the issuer such as insurance policies or reserve funds to cover general liability claims or property damage.

-- Retirement/Pensions/OPEB –Describe the issuer’s retirement plans and funding policies, as well as the issuer’s required pension contributions.
+- Retirement/Pensions/Other Post-Employment Benefits (OPEB) – Describe the issuer’s retirement plans and funding policies, as well as the issuer’s required pension contributions.
 Note the number of eligible employees.
 Summarize the most recent actuarial valuation or study of the plan.
 Describe the plan’s funded status and summarize the investment policy for plan assets.
 Include any key legislation or litigation that might affect the issuer’s pension obligations.
 Information on any OPEB should also be included.
 If pension or OPEB information is particularly complex and lengthy, the POS can include a summary, with full information included as an appendix.

 - Demographic and Economic Information – A brief summary of key economic indicators for the issuer as available from regional, state or national sources.
 This may include data such as population trends, employment by sector or number of employees at key local employers, unemployment rates retail sales and building permits.